riccardodivirgilio/starthere/readme.md

 ## Create a new repo
+you can either create a new repo or fork this one

+## Give your instructor write permissions
-you can either create a new repo or fork this one you need to give write permission to that repo to your tutor and with @alisonkimball in instructors.csv you can find a list of all instructors.
+you need to give write permission to that repo to your tutor and to @alisonkimball in instructors.csv you can find a list of all instructors.

 |Github        |Tutor         |Email         |